wiremore/eslint-config-wiremore/README.md

-eslint-config-wireore
+# eslint-config-wiremore

 A shared ESLint configuration for and by JavaScript developers at [wiremore](https://www.wiremore.com)

-Installation
+## Installation

 Get started by running this command in the root of your project:

-npm install --save-dev eslint eslint-config-wiremore Then add an .eslintrc.json file to the root of your project before running the eslint command, with the following:
+`npm install --save-dev eslint eslint-config-wiremore` Then add an `.eslintrc.json` file to the root of your project before running the eslint command, with the following:

 ```
 {